-The Museum of Tolerance in Los Angeles is one of those places that is hard to write about as it creates many raw emotions when you walk through the exhibits related to the Holocaust and other horrors we have inflicted on each other throughout the course of history.
-It is an incredibly well-done museum though, culminating with a 70-minute experience that walks you through life under the Nazi reign.
+The Museum of Tolerance in Los Angeles is one of those places that is hard to write about.
+Visiting the museum elicits many raw emotions as you walk through the exhibits related to the Holocaust and other horrors we have inflicted on each other throughout history.
+It is an incredibly well-done museum though, culminating with a 70-minute experience that walks you through life under Nazi reign.
 Here is all the information if you want to check it out.

 - Cost: $15.50